base-cms/base-cms/packages/website-nextjs-bootstrap/README.md

-# Bootstrap Design Components for Base4 NextJS Websites
+# Bootstrap Design Components for BaseCMS NextJS Websites
-Adds Boostrap component support for Base4 NextJS websites.
+Adds Boostrap component support for BaseCMS NextJS websites.

 ## Installation
 This package requires the `@base-cms/website-nextjs` package, along with its peer dependencies.
 To install: